JuliaLang/www.julialang.org/blog/_posts/2016-03-01-parallelaccelerator.md

 them. [[5](#footnote5)]

-Notice that the `blur` function explicitly loops over the number of iterations that is, times to apply the blur to the the image, but it does not explicitly loop over pixels in the image.
+Notice that the `blur` function explicitly loops over the number of iterations, that is, times to apply the blur to the the image, but it does not explicitly loop over pixels in the image.
 Instead, the code is written in array style: it performs just one assignment to the array `img`, using the ranges `3:w-2` and `3:h-2` to avoid assigning